Fipana/gps-imu-trajectory-fusion/README.md

 - fuse corrected IMU velocity with GPS to produce a robust trajectory.

 - Both training and evaluation are driven by a single YAML config (configs/train_config.yaml).
-Paths can be overridden via CLI flags so the project runs the same on Linux/Mac/Windows — no environment variables needed.

 ## Architecture
 IMU Data → RoNIN ResNet → Velocity Predictions